tighten/easy-embeddable-polls/README.md

 | thankYouMessage | String | "Your answer has been submitted." | A message that will be displayed after a user submits your poll. |
 | title | String | undefined | A title that will appear at the top of your poll. |

-An implementation of the `Poll` component can be seen on in [the demo](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/Demo.vue).
+An implementation of the `Poll` component can be seen in [the demo](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/Demo.vue).

 ### RenderlessPoll